Evolution Loop – Mule Supported

 9.4 miles, 2,360’ gain, 1,400’ loss

-The Bishop Pass trail is a superb way to enter the backcountry, starting in dense forest, and passing along a chain of beautiful lakes to the base of the pass.
+The Bishop Pass trail is a superb way to enter the backcountry, starting in dense forest and passing along a chain of beautiful lakes to the base of the pass.
 The route starts with a series of junctions that require some attention to stay on the correct path.
 The trail climbs steadily to the Treasure Lake junction, gaining 420’ in 0.8 miles.
 Turn left at the junction to ascend another 200’ in 0.6 miles to the Marie Louise Lakes junction.
 Follow the trail to the right gaining 280’ in 0.5 miles to the Chocolate Lakes junction.
 Keep right as the trail soon follows the east shoreline of Long Lake to the Ruwau Lake junction, 0.9 miles.
 Continue straight toward 11,972’ Bishop Pass.
 The trees begin to thin as the path passes four more lakes, gaining another 620’ in 1.6 miles.
 The final ascent of the pass begins at mile 4.6, climbing another 720’ in 1.5 miles.
 A stop at the top is rewarded with views down the lake basin and into magnificent Dusy Basin.
 The trail descends steadily past lakes, rocky slope, and alpine meadows surrounded by a wall of 14,000’ peaks.
 Camp is to the left of the trail, 1/5 mile before Lake 10742.
 Drop down a short grassy slope to cross a shallow creek and then climb over a low knoll to a bench above the string of unnamed lakes feeding Lake 10742.
 The cook and gear will stay with the guests and the packers will take the stock down to Dusy Creek to graze.

 There is reliable water from lakes and stream crossings on the north side of Bishop Pass.
 There are lakes off-trail on the south side of Bishop Pass.